Programme Specification for 2011/12

 - communicate effectively with business, computing and design professionals.

 What's the difference between ...

-BSc (Hons) Financial Mathematics and other maths programmes?
+BSc (Hons) Multimedia Technology and other digital media programmes?

 The following is an indication of current programme content.
 However, the rapidly changing nature of the subject area means that both the courses offered, and individual course content, are likely to change in future years.
 Finally note that certain combinations of options may not be available.